0xcrypto/takeover/README.rst

+.. _takeoverpy:

 takeover.py
 ===========

-This small script tries to detect subdomain takeovers from a list of domains.
-Fingerprints are taken from https://github.com/EdOverflow/can-i-take-over-xyz.
+A script to test for subdomain takeovers from a list of domains.
+Fingerprints are taken from
+https://github.com/EdOverflow/can-i-take-over-xyz.

 |Twitter|